rjit1/agent-bot-with-web-p/product-management-web/README.md

 ## 📄 License

-This project is proprietary software for Gurtoy Product Management.
+This project is proprietary software for Fashion Mart Product Management.

 ---